lizardcat/usiu-payroll-system/README.md

 ## **Setup Instructions**
 ### **Prerequisites**
 1. **Java Development Kit (JDK 21 or higher)**: Ensure Java is installed and set up on your system.
+2. **IDE (I used IntelliJ)**: I think this should work with any IDE, but who knows
-2. **MySQL Server**: Set up the database to store payroll and employee information.
+3. **MySQL Server**: Set up the database to store payroll and employee information.
 I used MySQL Workbench.
-3. **Apache Maven**: For managing dependencies and building the application.
+4. **Apache Maven**: For managing dependencies and building the application.

 ### **Steps to Set Up**
 1. **Clone the Repository**